angeljosy/PEBBLEVERSE/README.md

 The **Pebble Town Square** represents the social center of the civilization.

-It provides a more visual representation of everyday pebble activity.
+It provides a visual representation of everyday pebble activity.

 Pebbles can: